 On December 20, 2010, the Partnership filed a registration on Form S-1 to effect an initial public offering of its common units representing limited partner interests (the "Offering").
 The number of common units to be sold in the Offering has not yet been determined.
 The offering is subject to numerous conditions including, without limitation, market conditions, pricing, regulatory approvals, including clearance from the Securities and Exchange Commission ("SEC"), compliance with contractual obligations, and reaching agreements with the underwriters and lenders.
-In connection with the Offering, it is expected that the Partnership's limited partner interests will be converted into common units, the Partnership's special general partner will be merged with and into
+In connection with the Offering, it is expected that the Partnership's limited partner interests will be converted into common units, the Partnership's special general partner interests will be converted into common units, and the Partnership's special general partner will be merged with and into